Austintjh19/EduLink-NUS/docs/UserGuide.md

 Edits the tag of a specific student in EduLink NUS

-Format: `etag id/ID t/TAG t/RESULTING_TAG`
+Format: `etag id/STUDENT_ID t/EXISTING_TAG t/RESULTING_TAG`

-* Tags the student with id `ID`.
+* Edits the tag of the student with id `STUDENT_ID`.
-* The `ID` refers to the alphanumeric string on the left of Name
+* The `STUDENT_ID` refers to the alphanumeric string on the left of Name
-* The `ID` must start with an alphabet followed by 7 digits and ending with an alphabet e.g A0265901E
+* The `STUDENT_ID` must start with an alphabet followed by 7 digits and ending with an alphabet e.g A0265901E
-* `TAG` must be alphabetic without spaces.
+* `EXISTING_TAG` must be alphabetic without spaces.
 It is the existing tag that you intend to edit.
-This parameter must exactly match the current tag assigned to the student.
+This parameter must match exactly the current tag assigned to the student.
+Meaning it is case-sensitive.
 * `RESULTING_TAG` is the new tag that will replace the existing TAG.
+* Both the `EXISTING_TAG` and `RESULTING_TAG` must be less than 15 characters long with no space in between.

 Examples:
-* `etag id/A0265901E t/Honors t/Scholar` updates the tag from "Honors" to "Scholar" for the student with ID "A0265901E.
+* `etag id/A0265901E t/Honors t/Scholar` updates the tag from `Honors` to `Scholar` for the student with ID `A0265901E`.

 ### Deleting a tag from a student : `dtag`

-Remove a specific tag from a student's profile.
+Remove a list of specified tags from a student's profile.

-Format: `dtag id/ID t/TAG t/TAG`
+Format: `dtag id/STUDENT_ID t/TAG [t/TAG] …​`

-* Tags the student with id `ID`.
+* Deletes a tags of the student with id `STUDENT_ID`.
-* The `ID` refers to the alphanumeric string on the left of Name
+* The `STUDENT_ID` refers to the alphanumeric string on the left of Name
-* The `ID` must start with an alphabet followed by 7 digits and ending with an alphabet e.g A0265901E
+* The `STUDENT_ID` must start with an alphabet followed by 7 digits and ending with an alphabet e.g A0265901E
-* `TAGS` can be alphabetic without spaces and multiple tags can be specified
+* Each `TAG` is alphanumeric.
+* Each `TAG` must be less than 15 characters long with no space in between.

 Examples:
 * `dtag id/A0257418E t/potentialTA t/Active`